-The test loads will be done on the CARLI test server (voyager-test.carli.illinois.edu), while the production loads will be done on the production server (voyager.carli.illinois.edu).
+The loads will be done on the CARLI test server (voyager-test.carli.illinois.edu).
 The complete information needed to connect to your database will be distributed with the announcement about the beginning of each library's data review period.

-At the end of the review period, if no serious problems are discovered in the load, each library is required to accept their data load formally by emailing their Ex Libris Data Analyst, with a copy to Ishare-team@exlibrisgroup.com.
+At the end of the review period, if no serious problems are discovered in the load, each library is required to accept their data load formally by having their project manager email their Ex Libris Data Analyst, with a copy to Ishare-team@exlibrisgroup.com.